 Read our full PureVPN review.

 CyberGhost is another well-known VPN provider.
 It made our list because the service works great and delivers what’s expected.
-This provider has whopping 1300 servers in some 30 different countries.
-Among these, 24 servers are located in Hong Kong.
+This provider has whopping 6,000+ servers in 87 countries.
+Among these, 70 servers are located in Hong Kong.
 This makes CyberGhost an excellent option to unblock many kinds of American geo-blocked content.

 By default, CyberGhost uses the OpenVPN protocol with 256-bit AES Encryption and 2048-bit keys.
 For ultimate security, the provider also uses perfect secrecy.
 By generating a random key for each session, intercepting the connection is made much harder.
 CyberGhost has a strict zero-logging policy.
 The provider doesn’t even keep user’s email addresses.
 It chose to have purchases processed by resellers so the only personal information it ever has about its users is their usernames.
 Other important features of the service include an Internet kill switch that will automatically disconnect your network if the VPN connection goes down as well as DNS and IP leak protection.
 As for the VPN client apps, that are available for Windows, Mac OS, iOS and Android.

 - Apps for ALL devices

 - 24/7 Live Support.